Syncleus/aparapi/README.md

 ## Prerequisites

-Aparapi will run out of the box on the CPU, however in order to access the GPU it requires Aparapi JNI component to be installed first.
+Aparapi will run as-is on the CPU, however in order to access the GPU it requires an Aparapi JNI native library to be installed first.
 To do that see the [Aparapi JNI](https://github.com/Syncleus/aparapi-jni) project for more details.

 ## Java Dependency